-PUBLIC DEFENDER CORPORATION FOR THE FIRST JUDICIAL CIRCUIT MANAGEMENT'S DISCUSSION & ANALYSIS FOR THE YEARS ENDED JUNE 30, 2017 AND 2016 UNAUDITED
+PUBLIC DEFENDER CORPORATION FOR THE FOURTH JUDICIAL CIRCUIT MANAGEMENT'S DISCUSSION & ANALYSIS FOR THE YEARS ENDED JUNE 30, 2017 AND 2016 UNAUDITED

-This discussion and analysis of the Public Defender Corporation for the First Judicial Circuit of the State of West Virginia's financial performance provides an overview of the Corporation's financial activities for the fiscal years ended June 30, 2017 and 2016, and identifies changes in the Corporation's financial position.
+This discussion and analysis of the Public Defender Corporation for the Fourth Judicial Circuit of the State of West Virginia's financial performance provides an overview of the Corporation's financial activities for the fiscal years ended June 30, 2017 and 2016, and identifies changes in the Corporation's financial position.
+There is no comparative information for 2015 since the Corporation was established in 2016.